 What you should remember while nominating an individual as your nominee?

 While appointing a nominee under your life cover, you are required to provide correct details of your nominee including their full name, address, age, date of birth, and the relationship you have with them.
 Any incorrect information can create a problem while filing an insurance claim.
-Also, you get the flexibility to change nominee details as per your convenience.
+Also, you get the flexibility to change nominee details at your convenience.
 But for this, you need to inform your insurer first.

 Given the real purpose of life insurance, one cannot overlook the importance of appointing the right nominee.
 Therefore, make sure that you always choose the right person as your nominee.
 This will ensure that possible future disputes are avoided, and the money is paid only to those whom you want in your absence.